vuthibichngoc/workshop_awsfcj_2024/content/5-Portfwd/_index.md

 {{% notice info %}}

-A **Pipe** in Snowflake is a mechanism to automate data loading from an External Stage (S3) into a table in Snowflake.
-It uses Snowpipe, a Snowflake service that automatically detects new files in cloud storage (e.g., S3) and loads data into the table immediately without requiring a manual `COPY INTO` command.
+**Pipe** in Snowflake is a mechanism that enables continuous data loading from an External Stage (S3) into a table in Snowflake.
+It utilizes **Snowpipe**, a Snowflake service that automatically detects new files in cloud storage (e.g., S3) and loads the data into the table without requiring manual execution of the `COPY INTO` command.

 {{% /notice %}}